 The Master of Science Programme in Psychology comprises a total of 120 higher education credits, including a Master’s thesis of 30 credits.
 The programme provides specialisation and breadth in the field of psychology.
-The aim of the programme is to provide you with a Master’s degree firmly based in current research and to offer broad career opportunities.
+The aim of the programme is to provide you with a Master’s degree firmly based on current research and to offer broad career opportunities.

 Within the programme, you have the possibility of selecting courses of your own interest.
 Please note that the programme does not lead to a licence as a clinical psychologist.

 The first semester focuses on theoretical and practical tools for psychology.
-The students get a grounding in philosophy of psychology and cognitive science, which encompasses both current areas like embodied and extended cognition as well as the enduring questions about free will, consciousness and the role of folk psychology.
+The students get a grounding in the philosophy of psychology and cognitive science, which encompasses both current areas like embodied and extended cognition as well as the enduring questions about free will, consciousness and the role of folk psychology.
 Students participate in day labs with prominent researchers in different subfields, getting hands-on experience with the range of research methods used in the department.
 Students will also learn advanced methods and statistics, including Bayesian statistics.

 In the second semester, students can choose two of the following courses: Social Psychology, Developmental Psychology, Personality Psychology or methods in Abnormal Psychology for the first half semester.
 The second half semester comprises empirical work in any of those fields.

 In the third semester, students can choose between the courses Cognitive Neuroscience or Work and Organisational Psychology for the first half semester.
 As with semester two, the second half comprises empirical work in either area.
-These courses increase the students’ understanding and knowledge of psychology through deepening their comprehension of theories and current research and also include elements of practical research experience.
+These courses increase the students’ understanding and knowledge of psychology by deepening their comprehension of theories and current research and also include elements of practical research experience.